 'Master - An Ainu Story' tells the the life story of an Ainu man - Kenji Matsuda, who grew up being discriminated against in his own land because of his Ainu heritage and gives a rare insight into the life of the indigenous people of northern Japan.

 There is very little documentation on the Ainu in English and few Japanese know much about them.
 It is thought that there may be up to 200 000 people of Ainu decent living in Japan today, but due to the history of discrimination against them only 10 percent of that number will admit to having Ainu roots.

 This exhibition looks at the personal story of a man who carried the legacy of shame from his grandparents generation and has tried to help revitalise this deep and rich culture that the Japanese government attempted to eliminate at the end of the 19th century.

 It will be showing at The Brunei Gallery, SOAS in London from October 12th until 15th December.
 Open everyday except Mondays from 10:30am - 5pm, and until 8pm on Thursdays.
-I will be at the Gallery on the 22nd November to meet and give guided tours - please enquire before coming as spaces are limited.
+I will be at the Gallery on the 6th & 13th December to meet and give guided tours - please enquire by contacting me here beforehand as spaces are limited.

 Please contact me here if you would like more information or to find out more about guided tours on a date other than that mentioned above.